UniversalDependencies/docs/_yo/index.md

 ## Treebanks

-There is only one Yoruba UD treeban at present:
+There is only one Yorùbá UD treebank at present:

   * [Yoruba-YTB](../treebanks/yo_ytb/index.html)